check-spelling-sandbox/materialize/doc/developer/design/20210707_qgm_sql_high_level_representation.md

 That means that in order to determine whether a query is a grouping query or not, we must inspect the projection of the query first.
-For this reason, after having processed the `FROM` clause and the `WHERE` clause, we will process the projection of the query, resolving names agains the `NameResolutionContext` for the join of the query, and then will traverse the resulting expressions trying to find `Aggregate` expressions within non-`Grouping` boxes, which would make the current query being process a grouping one.
+For this reason, after having processed the `FROM` clause and the `WHERE` clause, we will process the projection of the query, resolving names against the `NameResolutionContext` for the join of the query, and then will traverse the resulting expressions trying to find `Aggregate` expressions within non-`Grouping` boxes, which would make the current query being process a grouping one.